 Using a plugin is more convenient as compared to manually backing up the site using FTP.
 A lot of plugins are available online that you can use to back up your entire WordPress website.
 Generally; these tool allows you to easily create backups and restore sites whenever required.
 You can manage backups of multiple websites using these tools.

-All of our Managed WordPress Hosting plans include automatic backups on a schedule you determine !
+Our website backups can do automatic backups on a schedule you determine !